 is in order ...

-Patricia is an award winning artist with a multi-faceted career as a director, performer and arts educator.
+Patricia is an award winning artist with an extensive multi-faceted national career as a director, performer and producer.
 She has recently been recognized with the Sterling Award for Outstanding Performance in a Leading Role - Comedy.
-Her vast experience has taken her to theatres throughout Canada, where she has worked on over thirty productions.
+Her vast experience has taken her to theatres throughout Canada, where she has worked on over fifty productions.

-Performance credits include: Happy Birthday Baby J, Miss Teen (Shadow Theatre); Soliciting Temptation (Sage & Shadow co-pro), A Christmas Carol, The Silver Arrow: The Untold Story of Robin Hood (Citadel Theatre), Shakespeare in Love (Citadel/RMTC co-pro); The Mountaintop (Rosebud Theatre); Silvia in Two Gentlemen of Verona, The Winter’s Tale (Freewill Shakespeare Festival); A Lesson in Brio, I Heard About Your Murder (Teatro La Quindicina); Gordon (Theatre Network).
+Performance credits include: The Fiancée, A Christmas Carol, The Silver Arrow: The Untold Story of Robin Hood (Citadel Theatre), Shakespeare in Love (Citadel/RMTC co-pro); Happy Birthday Baby J, Miss Teen (Shadow Theatre); Soliciting Temptation (Sage & Shadow co-pro); The Mountaintop (Rosebud Theatre); Silvia in Two Gentlemen of Verona, The Winter’s Tale (Freewill Shakespeare Festival); A Lesson in Brio, I Heard About Your Murder (Teatro La Quindicina); Gordon (Theatre Network).

-Additional companies Patricia has also worked with include: Nightwood Theatre, SummerWorks, Shadowpath Theatre, Catalyst Theatre, Workshop West Playwrights Theatre, Alberta Playwrights Network, NextFest Arts Company, Skirts-A-Fire Festival, Alberta Workers Health Centre, Persephone Theatre, Concrete Theatre, Northern Light Theatre, Theatre Yes, Send in the Girls and Blarney Productions.
+Additional companies Patricia has also worked with include: Vita Brevis, National Arts Centre (NAC), Nightwood Theatre, SummerWorks, Shadowpath Theatre, Catalyst Theatre, Workshop West Playwrights Theatre, Alberta Playwrights Network, NextFest Arts Company, Skirts-A-Fire Festival, Alberta Workers Health Centre, Persephone Theatre, Concrete Theatre, Northern Light Theatre, Theatre Yes, Send in the Girls and Blarney Productions.
 She has trained at the Citadel/Banff Professional Theatre Program and has graduated from the University of Alberta BFA Acting program with Distinction.

-Patricia is also on the Board of Directors at Theatre Alberta.
+Patricia is on the Board of Directors at Theatre Alberta.
 She serves her community in various committees and initiatives.
-She's a co-contributor to the 35//50 Initiative YEG.
+She was a leading co-contributor to the 35//50 Initiative YEG.
 She is also committed to getting artists the support they need to do their best work and is a member of the Mental Health and Wellness Task Force, a national committee with the Canadian Actors Equity Association (CAEA).

 Her work deeply values diversity, equity and inclusion as part of the ongoing conversation in theatre, art and our society.
 She strives to highlight its importance in her deep roots in the community as well as in her professional work.